Honpg/EXE201/README.md

 - **Difficulty in large meetings**: Generating comprehensive recaps and transcripts for larger meetings, involving many attendees and speakers, can be overwhelming and prone to omissions.

-Ocean AI solves these issues by automating transcription, report generation, and providing tools like sentiment analysis and screenshot capture to ensure that no critical information is missed and that meetings are documented efficiently and accurately.
+Blabber solves these issues by automating transcription, report generation, and providing tools like sentiment analysis and screenshot capture to ensure that no critical information is missed and that meetings are documented efficiently and accurately.

 ---

 ## Demo Video

-Check out the demo video to see Ocean AI in action: [Watch Demo Video](https://www.youtube.com/watch?v=S3DEO8QrMMM)
+Check out the demo video to see Blabber in action: [Watch Demo Video](https://www.youtube.com/watch?v=S3DEO8QrMMM)

 ---

-# Ocean AI Chrome Extension - Local Setup Guide
+# Blabber Chrome Extension - Local Setup Guide

 ## Project Directory Structure

 - AI-backend/ – Python Flask-based backend for AI-related tasks.
-- Ocean AI-frontend/ – React-based frontend for Ocean AI.
+- blabber-frontend/ – React-based frontend for Blabber.
 - google-meet-chrome-extension/ – Chrome extension for Google Meet integration.
 - node_backend/ – Node.js Express backend.
 - .gitignore – Files to ignore in version control.
-- Ocean AI architecture.png – Architecture diagram for Ocean AI.
+- blabber architecture.png – Architecture diagram for Blabber.
 - README.md – Setup guide and project documentation.